-- best, for the most challenging scenario - fast paced games, not on LAN what TPC understand doesn't
+- best, for the most challenging scenario - fast paced games, not on LAN

-Virtual connections over UDP: howto notes
+Virtual connections over UDP: how-to (notes)

 - add connection ID to packets

 - to filter out unrelated ones

-- time out on prolonged silence (e.g. few secs)
+- time out on prolonged silence (~ few secs)

 - declare "connection" dead

 - add serial number to packets

 - to detect when one went missing / is out of order / is duplicate

 - (warning: int numbers do loop solutions?)

 - give ack back for received packets

 - optimize for lucky (& common) cases!

 - N (say 100) received msg == 1 ack (with bitmask)

 - resend? only a few times, then give up (data expired)

 - congestion avoidance: measure delivery time

 - tune send-rate (packets-per-sec) accordingly

 - obviously: NON blocking receives!